X16Community/faq/faq.md

 ## When will the X16 be released?

-The first batch of dev boards have been received by David.
-The team is currently hand soldering development boards, and they are working on a solder dip station for rapid assembly.
-The first 100 boards should be delivered this year, with additional sales to follow.

-Update: they are working out the kinks in the assembly process, and expect to start selling boards "soon".
-This spring or summer is likely.

-There will _not_ be a pre-order process.
-The 80-some boards that are part of the first batch will be first come, first served.
-An announcement will be made to the community when the board is available.
+After a run of pre-release boards, along with an initial limited official run, the X16 Developer Edition is now readily available on texelec.com for $349.99!
+It is expected it will be continually available though be aware it may take some time for your X16 to be assembled and delivered to you based on the production schedule.

-## How much will it cost?
+## How much does it cost?

-The price for the next production run will be $350 for a baseline board with 512K of RAM and a single VIA.
-Extra memory and a second VIA for the User port will be optional and can be added at the time of purchase.
+The Developer Edition is currently $349.99 US with 512k of RAM and a single VIA.
+Extra memory and a second VIA for the User port is optional and can be added at the time of purchase.

 ## Where can I get it?

-The Commander X16 can be pre-ordered from [Texelec](https://texelec.com/product/cx16-preorder/) and is due to be released February 29, 2024.
-Watch our social media channels on Facebook and Discord for more information.
+The Commander X16 can be pre-ordered from [Texelec](https://texelec.com/product-category/commander-x16/).

 ## Why Commodore BASIC?